docker/docs/engine/swarm/services.md

 example, with `--update-max-failure-ratio 0.1 --update-failure-action pause`, after 10% of the tasks being updated fail, the update is paused.

+An individual task update is considered to have failed:

+* if the task has a health check and fails to become healthy within the allotted `--health-start-period`, or
-An individual task update is considered to have failed if the task doesn't start up, or if it stops running within the monitoring period specified with the `--update-monitor` flag.
-The default value for `--update-monitor` is 30 seconds, which means that a task failing in the first 30 seconds after its started counts towards the service update failure threshold, and a failure after that is not counted.
+* if the task starts and then exits exits within the monitoring period specified by the `--update-monitor` flag.
+The default value for `--update-monitor` is 5 seconds.

+Both tasks that fail to become healthy and those that start and then exit within the `--update-monitor` time period count towards the service update failure threshold.

 ### Roll back to the previous version of a service